AnthonyLloyd/CsCheck/README.md

 - Random testing and shrinking can run in parallel.
 This and PCG make it very fast.
 - Shrunk cases have a seed value.
 Simpler examples can easily be reproduced.
 - Shrinking can be repeated to give simpler cases for high dimensional problems.

+CsCheck also makes multithreading and performance testing simple and fast.

 ### Examples